Economies of scale: Purchasing

 Firms are able to lower their average costs by buying their inputs required for the production process in bulk or from special wholesalers.

 Managerial

 Firms might be able to lower their average costs by improving their management structure within the firm.
 This can range from hiring better skilled or more experienced managers from the industry.

 Technological

-Technological advancements will change the production process which will subsequently reduce the overall cost per unit.
+Technological advancements change production processes and subsequently reduce the overall cost per unit.
+Tim Hindle argues that the rollout of the internet "has completely reshaped the assumptions underlying economies of scale".